device42/servicenow_device42_mapping/README.md

 ### Gotchas
 -----------------------------

     * mapping.xml - file from where we get fields relations between D42 and ServiceNow
     * lib.py - file with integration description, we describe how fields should be migrated
     * sync.py - initialization and processing file, where we prepare API calls

 ### To Do
 -----------------------------

+    * add customers integration